IBM/ibm-licensing-operator/README.md

 **IBM License Service** is a tool that collects information about license usage of IBM products, such as IBM Cloud Paks and stand-alone containerized IBM software, on a cluster where it is deployed.
 Using an API call, you can retrieve the license usage of your products and generate an audit snapshot on demand.

 **IBM License Service**, as a part of IBM Cloud Platform Common Services, is integrated in IBM Cloud Paks.
-The Operator, however, allows you to install the service with Operator Lifecycle Manager (OLM0 separately for stand-alone containerized IBM software.
+The Operator, however, allows you to install the service with Operator Lifecycle Manager (OLM) separately for stand-alone containerized IBM software.

 ## Operator versions and supported platforms